-Parents OF Unvaccinated Children Suing Over Measles State Of Emergency In Rockland County
+Parents Of Unvaccinated Children Suing Over Measles State Of Emergency In Rockland County

 As previously reported by The Inquisitr, a state of emergency has been issued in Rockland County, New York, last week in response to a measles outbreak.
 As a result of this, parents of unvaccinated children are attempting to sue the local government.

 With 161 residents now infected with measles, a highly contagious disease that can be largely prevented with vaccination using the Measles Mumps Rubella vaccine (MMR), County Executive Ed Day took the initiative to ban unvaccinated children from attending public places in an effort to control the outbreak.
 Children under the age of 18 and who have not been vaccinated are not permitted from visiting indoor public places in a ban that was implemented on Wednesday, March 27.
 This ban covered locations such as shopping malls, restaurants, and other gathering places.
-Although, an exemption was made for those that had a medical reason for forgoing the vaccine.
+However, an exemption was made for those that had a medical reason for forgoing the vaccine.

 However, parents of unvaccinated children in the area are now suing the local government in an effort to have the ban lifted.
-According to Gothamist, two cases are currently in front of the Supreme Court in New City.
+According to Gothamist, two cases are currently in front of the Supreme Court in New York City.
 Filed on Wednesday, the cases are using a New York state statute, Executive Law 24, that allows for a state of emergency to be declared.
 According to the attorney Michael Sussman, who is leading one of the cases and representing approximately 30 parents who are opposed to the measles state of emergency, the measles outbreak in Rockland County is not yet of a large enough significance to warrant a state of emergency to be imposed.

 Sussman issued the following statement.